Paediatric & Early Years First Aid Ofsted Compliant (2-Day)

 Our Commitment to Quality and Compliance

 This course is reviewed against updates from the Department for Education, the Resuscitation Council UK, and current UK legislation, including the EYFS Statutory Framework (effective 1 September 2025), the Health and Safety (First-Aid) Regulations 1981, and the Childcare Act 2006.
-All CPR and resuscitation content reflects the Resuscitation Council UK 2025 Resuscitation Guidelines.
-Course content reflects the September 2026 statutory allergy requirements introduced following Benedict’s Law.
+All CPR and resuscitation content reflects the Resuscitation Council UK 2025 Paediatric Life Support Guidelines, published in October 2025.

 You can read more on our Quality Assurance and Compliance page.

-This page is for general guidance only and reflects the EYFS Statutory Framework (effective 1 September 2025), current UK health and safety legislation, Resuscitation Council UK 2025 guidelines, and the statutory allergy requirements coming into force in September 2026 at the date of review.
+This page is for general guidance only and reflects the EYFS Statutory Framework (effective 1 September 2025), current UK health and safety legislation, Resuscitation Council UK 2025 Paediatric Life Support Guidelines, and the statutory allergy requirements coming into force in September 2026 at the date of review.
 It does not constitute legal advice.
-This 2-day course meets the full 12-hour Paediatric First Aid qualification criteria set out in Annex A of the EYFS Statutory Framework 2025 and satisfies the statutory requirement for the designated first aider who must hold a full PFA qualification consistent with those criteria.
-Early years providers and schools remain responsible for ensuring their first aid arrangements, allergy policies, Individual Healthcare Plans, and staff training comply with the EYFS Statutory Framework, the Health and Safety (First-Aid) Regulations 1981, the DfE guidance on supporting pupils with medical conditions, and all applicable legislation including the statutory allergy requirements effective September 2026.
+This 2-day course meets the full 12-hour Paediatric First Aid qualification criteria set out in Annex A of the EYFS Statutory Framework 2025 and satisfies the statutory requirement for the designated first aider under paragraph 3.36.
+Early years providers and schools remain responsible for ensuring their first aid arrangements, allergy policies, Individual Healthcare Plans, and staff training comply with the EYFS Statutory Framework, the Health and Safety (First-Aid) Regulations 1981, DfE guidance on supporting pupils with medical conditions, and all applicable legislation, including the statutory allergy requirements effective September 2026.
 Where compliance advice is needed, providers should seek independent guidance.

 < back